 with $p_i$ representing the p-value of a statistical test for conditional independence and $\alpha$ being a significance level.

 Minimizing the loss function may lead to multiple optimal solutions, where each solution $G$ is an instance of the actual equivalence class $[G]$.
-Indeed, as for d-separation and CPDAGs, the $\sigma$-separation criterion and the associated $\sigma$-CGs take into account possible undirected edges that are invariant for any causal graph belonging to the same equivalence class.
+Indeed, as for d-separation and CPDAGs, the $\sigma$-separation criterion and the associated $\sigma$-CGs take into account possible undirected edges that are invariant for any causal graph belonging to the same equivalence class $[G]$.

-This algorithm has been benchmarked against synthetic data in low-dimensional setting.
-While the recovery metrics show consistent performances across the experiments, especially when increasing the number of interventions, it is clear that the main limitation of this approach is linked with the $\sigma$-separation encoding, as noted by \cite{rantanen2020learning}.
-Indeed, the separation checks are preformed using Answer Set Programming (ASP), a declarative logic programming language, which slows down the learning procedure.
+This algorithm has been benchmarked against synthetic data in a low-dimensional setting.
+While the recovery metrics show consistent performance across the experiments, especially when increasing the number of interventions, it is clear that the main limitation of this approach is linked with the $\sigma$-separation encoding, as noted in \cite{rantanen2020learning}.
+Indeed, the separation checks are performed using Answer Set Programming (ASP), a declarative logic programming language, which slows down the learning procedure.